colin-walker/Now-Namespace/README.md

 ### now:timestamp

 An optional channel level element that specifies the date the update was published.
-This will operate in the same way as the RSS pubDate element and must conform to [source:markdown](https://www.w3.org/Protocols/rfc822/#z28)
+This will operate in the same way as the RSS pubDate element and must conform to [RFC 822](https://www.w3.org/Protocols/rfc822/#z28)

 `<now:timestamp>Tue, 24 Jan 2023 00:00:04 GMT</now:timestamp>`